-- (2) In column "B: Actions that you (your organization) are (is) taking", please describe actions that you (your organization) are taking to solve the issues shown in "Column A".
-This information is very important to carry out the training course and also to make Action Plan as a fruit of the training. - (3) It's not necessary to fill in column " I : Task or the information that I need", column " II : Useful information that I obtained/found" and column "III : Lecturer".
-These columns shall be filled out during the training. - (4) "Column I" shall be clarified and filled out in the subject "Task extraction using IAS" implemented at the earlier time in the training. - (5) "Column II" and "Column III" shall be filled out during the training and you are required to present completed IAS in the subject "Action Plan Presentation".
+(2) In column "B: Actions that you are taking", please describe actions that you are taking to solve the issues shown in "Column A".

+This information is very important to carry out the training course and also to make Action Plan as a fruit of the training.

+(3) It's not necessary to fill in column " I : Task or the information that I need", column " II : Useful information that I obtained/found" and column "III : Lecturer".
+These columns shall be filled out during the training.

+(4) "Column I " shall be clarified and filled out in the subject "Task extraction using IAS" implemented at the earlier time in the training.

+(5) "Column II" and "Column III" shall be filled out during the training and you are required to present completed IAS in the subject "Action Plan Presentation".

+Tentative Schedule

-Annex-5 Tentative Schedule (This schedule is subject to changes)
+Online Training (This schedule is subject to changes)